 Beautiful, puffy cinnamon apple dutch baby.
-Crispy buttery edges and dreamy honey crisp apples make this cinnamon apple dutch baby pure perfection.
+Crispy buttery edges and dreamy honey crisp apples makes this a recipe for german pancake perfection.
 A dust of cinnamon sugar completes it.

-My absolute favorite way to eat pancakes, is by preparing my Great Grandmother’s recipe for apple egg pancakes.
+My absolute favorite way to eat pancakes, is by preparing my Great Grandmother’s recipe for german pancakes with apples.
 Although, I’ve come to find out that they are more commonly called dutch baby pancakes, how cute is that?
 It’s not your typical pancake but man is it good.
-Today we’re making an apple dutch baby pancake.
+Today we’re making my Great Grandmothers recipe!

 This recipe couldn’t be any simpler.
 If you have a blender then it will be a breeze to prep because you can blend up your ingredients.
 Once the batter is done pour it in your cast iron skillet and bake at high heat.
 The edges rise way up and creates these crisp but puffy edges.
 Those crisp edges have a buttery taste to them, perfect.

-You make an apple dutch baby pancake with a few extra eggs, so it’s a heartier pancake.
 The vanilla extract smells so intoxicating and the apples are the best balance.
 A tip for cutting the apples, too thin they get mushy, too thick they don’t fully cook.
-1/8th inch is the perfect size and I don’t get out a ruler (that’s just crazy) I use a mandolin and set it to the 1/8th inch setting.
+1/8th inch is the perfect size and I don’t get out a ruler (that’s just crazy) I use a mandolin and set it to the 1/8th inch setting or you can use a sharp knife and just make thin slices.
+If you like a bit of bite to them then cut them thicker.

-My favorite thing about this (besides being insanely delicious) is that you don’t have to worry about combining wet/dry ingredients and question if you over-mixed the batter.
+My favorite thing about making my great grandmothers german pancake recipe (besides being insanely delicious) is that you don’t have to worry about combining wet/dry ingredients and question if you over-mixed the batter.
 Can I get a hallelujah?

-Once the apple dutch baby comes out of the oven you hit it with a sprinkle of cinnamon and sugar and a dash of powdered sugar!
+Once it comes out of the oven you hit it with a sprinkle of cinnamon and sugar and a dash of powdered sugar!
 Most of the time I can’t even wait to get the dutch baby out of the skillet and wind up eating it straight out of the pan.

 If you eat it RIGHT AWAY then it’s actually super puffy (photo below)!
 It starts to deflate pretty fast.